binpack/binpack/index.md

 ###performance

-*   Compared with msgpack, the implemetation of php, the data size after encoded almost the same, but the time is near 3/4.
+*   Compared with msgpack, the implemetation of php, the data size after encoded almost the same, but the time is nearly 3/4.